Kelvin Grove - Herston

 Kelvin Grove - Herston shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation was high, with 44.2% of residents enrolled in formal education as of the Census date.
-This included 24.9% in tertiary education, 6.9% in secondary education, and 6.2% pursuing primary education.
+Educational participation is high, with 44.2% currently enrolled in formal education.
+This includes 24.9% in tertiary education, 6.9% in secondary education, and 6.2% pursuing primary education.

 Frequently Asked Questions - Education